veronicasamonte/Client-Valuation-Data-Mining/README.md

 ## Modeling Approach
 Multiple classification models were evaluated and compared, including:
-- Logistic Regression
+- Logistic Regression<br/>
-- Tree-based and ensemble methods
+- Decision Trees<br/>
+- Neural Networks<br/>
+- XGBoost<br/>

-Rather than selecting a model based solely on accuracy or AUC, each model was evaluated using a **custom profit matrix**, allowing business outcomes to drive model selection.
+Rather than selecting a model based solely on accuracy, each model was evaluated using a **custom profit matrix**, allowing realistic business outcomes to drive model selection.

 ## Profit Matrix & Evaluation
 A profit matrix was applied to assign different values to: